rohitma38/sing-alike-interactive/README.md

 Given a test sample, we first encode it, use the same projection to reduce its dimensionality and classify it using a simple [k-nearest neighbors](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) method.

 ## How to use it
 The demo is provided in the form of a python notebook with instructions in place, wherever needed.
-To run it on Google Colab, click on the 'Open In Colab' button at the top.
-To run it locally, you can use the 'demo_local.ipnb', but be sure to install the dependencies listed in the requirements file.
+* To run it on Google Colab, click on the 'Open In Colab' button at the top.
+* To run it locally, you can use the 'demo_local.ipnb', but be sure to install the dependencies listed in the requirements file (do also check out the [dependencies](https://github.com/resemble-ai/Resemblyzer/blob/master/requirements_package.txt) that resemblyzer will install and note that pyaudio will require portaudio to be pre-installed)

 ## Acknowledgements
 This tool was built as a hack during Music Hack Day India in December 2019, the first hackathon organised by [MusicTechCommunity India](https://musictechcommunity.org/).